Speaker: Dr Ceri Brenner, Leader of the Centre for Accelerator Science, ANSTO.

 Our accelerator science platform has a strong connection with the ANSTO research themes (Environment, Nuclear Fuel Cycle, Human Health) and provides highly complementary capabilities to those found across the ANSTO infrastructure portfolio (including Australian Centre for Neutron Scattering and the Australian Synchrotron).
 Our community of research and industry users, and our network of collaborators and partners, stretches across Australia and around the world!

-This talk will provide a taste of the nuclear technologies and capabilities at ANSTO that enable us to help answer big science and innovation questions, by introducing ANSTO‘s Centre for Accelerator Science and presenting a showcase of recent highlights and upcoming projects across the ANSTO nuclear science and technology research and user access programme.
+This talk provided a taste of the nuclear technologies and capabilities at ANSTO that enable us to help answer big science and innovation questions, by introducing ANSTO‘s Centre for Accelerator Science and presenting a showcase of recent highlights and upcoming projects across the ANSTO nuclear science and technology research and user access programme.